 - You will have your mugshot taken.

 - All personal property will get taken away from you and stored until you are discharged.

 - You will then be allowed to use the telephone so you can talk to a member of your family, friend, or bondsman to arrange bail.

-- If you think you will get released quickly, you will be allowed to skip the jumpsuit and keep wearing your own clothes, if not you you will be given a jail issued jumpsuit.
+- If you think you will get released quickly, you will be allowed to skip the jumpsuit and keep wearing your own clothes, if not you will be given a jail issued jumpsuit.

 Have you been arrested and gone through jail intake?
 If you have, you should tell us how it happened.
 How long did you have to wait in the holding cell?
-What was you treatment like?
+What was your treatment like?
 Can you share any tips that could help others get through jail intake?

 Tell Your Story

 When you finally post bail, you will get discharged from jail.
 Getting discharged from jail takes from 30 minutes to all day.
 Or, simply, the faster you can post bail, the quicker you will get discharged.
 Also, it might depend on whether or not you’ve got a cash bond amount or if a judge must decide on how much to set your bail at.
 For lesser charges, you will be booked and get released without having to post bail.
 When you have completed your jail sentence and are given a date of your release, you should expect to be released at any time that day – but usually in the morning.